input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 ##### Self-Mixing

-We show here the _average_ numbers of years for an adversary $\text{stake}_A$ stake to control _N_ blocks.
-We made the choice to highlight frequencies less than 10 years as we can reasonably expect the protocol to hav evolved after such period.
+We present here the average number of years required for an adversary with a stake of $\text{stake}_A$ to control N blocks.
+We chose to emphasize frequencies below 10 years, as it is reasonable to assume the protocol will have evolved after such a period.

 <div align="center">
 <img src="grinding_mixing_years.png" />